Expert: Lack of oxygen killed George Floyd, not drugs

 During cross-examination, Chauvin attorney Eric Nelson pressed Tobin on that common misconception, pointing to earlier testimony that Minneapolis officers are trained that if people can speak, they can breathe.

-Nelson has argued that Chauvin did what he was trained to do and that Floyd’s death was caused by illegal drugs and underlying medical problems that included high blood pressure and heart disease.
+Nelson has argued that Chauvin did what he was trained to do and that Floyd's death was caused by illegal drugs and underlying medical problems, including high blood pressure and heart disease.
 An autopsy found fentanyl and methamphetamine in his system.

-But Tobin said he analyzed Floyd’s respiration as seen on body-camera video and explained that while fentanyl typically cuts the rate of respiration 40 percent, Floyd’s breathing was “right around normal" just before he lost consciousness.
+Tobin said he analyzed Floyd’s respiration as seen on body-camera video and explained that while fentanyl typically cuts the rate of respiration 40%, Floyd’s breathing was “right around normal" just before he lost consciousness.

-Tobin also said the high blood level of carbon dioxide measured in the emergency room can be explained by the fact that Floyd was not breathing for nearly 10 minutes before paramedics began artificial respiration, as opposed to his breathing being suppressed by fentanyl.
+Tobin also said the high blood level of carbon dioxide measured in the emergency room can be explained by Floyd not breathing for nearly 10 minutes before paramedics began artificial respiration, as opposed to his breathing being suppressed by fentanyl.

 Another prosecution witness, Dr. Bill Smock, an expert on deaths from asphyxia, backed up Tobin's assessment.
 Smock said Floyd did not have symptoms of a fentanyl overdose such as constricted pupils and decreased breathing.
 He said Floyd’s actions were the opposite, because he was pleading for air.

 “That is not a fentanyl overdose.
-That is somebody begging to breathe,” said Smock, the police surgeon for the Louisville, Kentucky, department.
+That is somebody begging to breathe,” said Smock, the police surgeon for the Louisville, Kentucky, department and a former emergency room doctor.
 He said Floyd died of “positional asphyxia,” a lack of oxygen because of the position of the body.

+On cross-examination, Nelson questioned Smock about Floyd's history of heart disease, getting Smock to agree that a struggle with police could put stress on the heart and that shortness of breath could be a sign of a heart attack.

+But when questioned again by the prosecution, Smock said there was no evidence that Floyd had a heart attack or sudden death from arrhythmia, saying his death was caused by a gradual decrease of oxygen over several minutes "because of the pressure being applied to his back and neck.”

 Also Thursday, a forensic toxicologist said that he tested blood drawn from Floyd at the hospital, as well as urine from his autopsy, and found a “very low” amount of methamphetamine.
 Daniel Isenschmid said fentanyl and a byproduct of its breakdown also were in Floyd's system.

 Isenschmid put the level of fentanyl in Floyd's blood at 11 nanograms per milliliter.
-For perspective, he said that testing of more than 2,000 people arrested for driving under the influence of fentanyl revealed an average concentration of 9.59, and dozens of them had levels higher than Floyd’s -- and lived.
+For perspective, he said that testing of more than 2,000 people arrested for driving under the influence of fentanyl revealed an average concentration of 9.59, and dozens of them had levels higher than Floyd’s — and survived.

-“Every single pill you take, it becomes a unique experience for the person, right?”
-Isenschmid agreed.

-In his own turn on the stand, Tobin used simple language, with terms like “pump handle” and “bucket handle” to describe the act of breathing for the jury.
-He explained that when the airway narrows, breathing becomes far more difficult — like “breathing through a drinking straw.”
+In his own turn on the stand, Tobin used simple language, explaining that when the airway narrows, breathing becomes far more difficult, like “breathing through a drinking straw.”

 At one point, the doctor loosened his tie and placed his hands on his own neck and the back of his head to demonstrate how the airway works, inviting the jurors to examine their own necks.
 Most of them did so, though the judge later told them they didn’t have to.

-The expert calculated that at times when Chauvin was in a near-vertical position, with his toes off the ground, half of Chauvin’s body weight with his gear included -- or 91.5 pounds -- was directly on Floyd’s neck.
+The expert calculated that at times when Chauvin was in a near-vertical position, with his toes off the ground, half of Chauvin’s body weight with his gear included — or 91.5 pounds (41.5 kilograms) — was directly on Floyd’s neck.

 He said it appeared that Floyd was getting enough oxygen to keep his brain alive for about the first five minutes, because he was still speaking.
 Tobin said that where Chauvin had his knee after the five-minute mark was not that important, because at that point Floyd had already suffered brain damage.